Even when a couple are about to get married, there is only one aspect to life which is inevitable and that is death.

 But it's not only the kids who will weigh heavily on the finances.
 There are other monthly expenses to consider such as car payments, house rent or mortgage, possibly credit card debts and maybe other debts besides.

-If the married couple decides to take out life insurance then one can name the other as the sole beneficiary.
+If the married couple (straight or gay) decides to take out life insurance then one can name the other as the sole beneficiary.
 Thus, if one dies then the other benefits from the financial payout from the insurance policy.
 What's more, in the very unfortunate case that both parents die and they have children, the children can earn financial security by being named as beneficiaries.

 Although younger couples will often believe that they do not require life insurance, after all, who wishes to think about death when for many people this should be one of the happiest times of their lives, taking out life insurance earlier means that the premiums will be less.
 Even more so if both spouses are in good health (and don't smoke).
 What's more, younger people have a higher chance of being approved for a life insurance policy.